Robert Wistort

 And I bet there’s a story or 4 in there, too.

 If you cut up the gnarliest branch from the deadest tree – and if you’re lucky – you’ll find a burl.
 And wood burls make the best, beautiful-est wooden bowls, with grain that goes every which way.
-Bob was gnarly on the outside, and burly on the inside.
+Bob was like that.
+Gnarly on the outside, and burly on the inside.
 Always against the grain.

 I was lucky